mxcl/YOLOKit/README.markdown

 // rv => @[@[@1, @4], @[@2, @5], @[@3, @6]]
 ```

-`tranpose` is surprisingly useful, if you think laterally about your problem.
+`transpose` is surprisingly useful, if you think laterally about your problem.

 ###NSArray.shuffle
 ```objc